krepoli/CS-330/README.md

 # History

 C++ was invented by Danish scientist Bjarne Stroustrup at AT&T Bell Labs in 1979.
-He was impressed by the program organization and concurrency features of Simula (another programming language) and wanted to implement them to C. This included the implementation of classes, public/private access control, constructors and destructors, friend classes, call and return functions (soon removed), and default arguments.
+He was impressed by the program organization and concurrency features of Simula (another programming language) and wanted to implement them into C. This included the implementation of classes, public/private access control, constructors and destructors, friend classes, call and return functions (soon removed), and default arguments.
 C++ is a general-purpose programming language, meaning it has many uses and extensive features.
 It is also object-oriented.
 It is used to power search engines, VR applications, air travel, game development, and movie production, and is most popular for building large software infrastructure and applications that run on limited resources.

 # Installation and Setup